TritonDataCenter/node-sshpk/README.md

-sshpubkey
+sshpk
 =========

-Parse, convert, fingerprint and use SSH public keys in pure node -- no `ssh-keygen` or other external dependencies).
+Parse, convert, fingerprint and use SSH public keys in pure node -- no `ssh-keygen` or other external dependencies.

 Supports RSA, DSA and ECDSA (nistp-*) key types.
 Can also parse SSH private keys in PEM format and output their public half.